Dr. Nickey Woods

 Educational & Diversity Consultant

-“Diversity means nothing without equity and inclusion.
+“Diversity means nothing without equity, inclusion, and belonging.
 A singular focus on diversity simply brings more people into harm’s way.
 Equity ensures that appropriate resources are allocated to counterbalance systemic barriers and historical inequities.
 Inclusion demands that we listen to and amplify voices that are usually not centered in societal & cultural narratives.
-And after we do all of that…we assess our efforts and do it again.
+And finally, belonging ensures that our DEI efforts are resonating with everyone in our organization.
+And after we tend to diversity, equity, inclusion, and belonging…we assess our efforts and do it again.
 And again.
 And again.”

 - Nickey Woods